 All applicants are required to provide complete and detailed explanations regarding any of the above events as part of the application.
+Crimes of a personal nature that do not meet any of the criteria listed in (a) - (k) will not be considered for the purpose of criminal background screening and do not need to be disclosed.
 Background screening information will not be made publicly available by ICANN.